umich-its-networking/python-packaging-training-2019-05/advanced/packaging-web-applications.md

 ## Create the setup.py file

-The setup.py file describes how to build and install the app.
+The setup.py file contains metadata on how to build and install the app

 ```terminal
 $ cp ../content/setup.py ./